19hours/sg-statutes/Acts/Income Tax Act.md

 except for any payment attributable to the carriage of passengers, mail, livestock or goods from Singapore;

-(oa) payments liable to be made on or after 17th February 2012 to a person not resident in Singapore (excluding any permanent establishment in Singapore) for the charter of any ship under any agreement or arrangement;
+(oa) payments liable to be made on or after 17th February 2012 to a person not resident in Singapore (excluding any permanent establishment in Singapore) for the charter of any ship (as defined in section 2(1) of the Merchant Shipping Act (Cap.
+179)) under any agreement or arrangement;

+[Act 2 of 2016 wef 11/04/2016]

 (p) for a period of 5 years from 1st January 2003, such income of the Singapore Commodity Exchange Limited as may be prescribed;

 (q) the investment income of any approved pension or provident fund or society;

-(r) the income derived on or after 3rd May 2002 by an individual not resident in Singapore from acting as an arbitrator, and for this purpose, “arbitrator” means an individual appointed for any arbitration which is governed by the Arbitration Act (Cap.
+(r) the income derived during the period from 3 May 2002 to 31 March 2020 (both dates inclusive) by an individual not resident in Singapore from acting as an arbitrator, and for this purpose, “arbitrator” means an individual appointed for any arbitration which is governed by the Arbitration Act (Cap.
 10) or the International Arbitration Act (Cap.
 143A) or would have been governed by either of those Acts had the place of arbitration been Singapore;

+[Act 2 of 2016 wef 11/04/2016]

 (ra) the income derived during the period from 1 April 2015 to 31 March 2020 (both dates inclusive) by a qualifying mediator who is not resident in Singapore, for providing the services of a mediator for a mediation —